lsinfo3/WueWoWAS2026/_pages/phd_day.md

 }
 </style>

-# PhD Day
+# Tutorial Programme

-Wednesday, the third day of the workshop, is organized as a PhD Day, featuring tutorial-style talks.
+Tutorials are scheduled for Tuesday, the second day of the workshop.

 ## Tutorial Schedule
 ### TBD - TBD